esmero/archipelago-documentation/docs/twig_recipe_cards.md

 {#- Geographic Info and terms --> #}
 ```

+### Use Case # 6 - Normalizing 'Circa' Phrases in EDTF Dates

-**Use Case #6:** I have date values in a `dc.date` column that contain instances of 'circa' or 'Circa' where I would like to replace with the EDTF-friendly '~' instead and map to the Archipelago default 'date_created_edtf' JSON key.
+**Scenario:** I have date values in a `dc.date` column that contain instances of 'circa' or 'Circa' where I would like to replace with the EDTF-friendly '~' instead and map to the Archipelago default 'date_created_edtf' JSON key.

 **Twig Recipe Card for Use Case #6:**